ejmm320/cwtchat/README.md

 ```

 * Database initialization

 ```sh
 $ rails db:create && rails db:migrate && rails db:seed
 ```
 The app only works with registered users, you can see the full-list of allowed users in seed.rb file (ecratum[1..4]) and there is only one room for chating.
-After user completes login input with their username and select a dialect, they are redirected to the main room.
+After users completes login input with their username and select a dialect, they are redirected to the main room.

 * How to run the test suite

 ```sh
 $ rspec
 ```

 * Services

 The entire application uses [FunTranslations API] (http://http://funtranslations.com/api) in order to translate to vernacular languages the messages (supporting: Yoda, Klingon and Minion), but there is a limit of translations per hour for public users (5), so for the sake of keep the application functional if the user reach this limit then it starts to send raw messages (without translations) to the connected users.

 * Deployment instructions